-Before you stuff candy in each of those plastic Easter eggs, read this list to see how you can replace it with other non-food items your kids will love!
+Before you stuff candy in each of those plastic Easter eggs, read this list to see how you can replace the candy with other items your kids will love!

 This will work best for younger kids.
 Cut out stickers from the sheets so that they fit in the Easter eggs.
 We did this last year with my toddlers and they loved it.
 Stickers everywhere!

-If you’re used to giving your kids an Easter basket with candy filled to the brim, consider some of these candy-free options instead to avoid the sugar crash that is sure to come.
-Not only will you avoid the sugar, but you’ll be making memories with these gift ideas!
+If you’re used to giving your kids an Easter basket with candy filled to the brim, consider some of these candy-free options instead to avoid the sugar crash all together.
+Not only will you avoid the sugar, but you’ll be giving lasting gifts to make sweet memories with your kids.

 Spring is a great time to teach kids about growing plants.
 Get a pot with some soil and put some seeds in it.
 Watch them grow with a little water each day.
 Turn your kid into a gardener with a gardening kit like this one.
 I love the wood handles on the tools (plastic toys always seems to break right away).